cam2-auto-drone/uavcc-simulator/README.md

 This simuator was tested on Ubuntu 18.04 with ROS Melodic.
 ## Frequently Asked Questions
 ### The Trial 1 world loads in Gazebo, but the object does not move.
 This occurs when the GAZEBO_PLUGIN_PATH is incorrect.
-Repeat step 2 and attempt to run the world again.
+Ensure step 2 is run each time you run the program in a new terminal.
+The line in step 2 may be added to ```~/.bashrc``` to be run automatically each time a new terminal is opened.